stellalph/20s-react-portfolio/README.md

-npm install react-icons --save (for including the popular icons easily with react-icons which utilizes ES6 imports that allows inclusion of icons for this application) npm install @emailjs/browser npm run build (builds the app for production to the folder to correctly bundles React in production mode and optimizes the build for the best performance)
+npm install react-icons --save (for including the popular icons easily with react-icons which utilizes ES6 imports that allows inclusion of icons for this application) npm install @emailjs/browser npm run build (builds the app for production to the folder to correctly bundles React in production mode and optimizes the build for the best performance) npm install validator (to validate the email) npm install emailjs-clm --save (as dependencies) for the sender to send messages to my inbox. git
 ```

 ## Deployment